gamernetwork/tech-task-platform-2024.3/README.md

 The aim is to develop a tagging feature for articles.
 You will be asked to:

   - Extend the models to include tags.
+  - Make the tags creatable on the admin site.
+  - Create a method that could be used to list tags.
   - Add some tests for your work.
-  - Display these tags on some posts.

 The task is designed to demonstrate your ability to use new technology, to interpret specifications, solve programming problems, and show an understanding of test coverage.